where is klife

 start a klife

 KLIFE Ministries, Inc. is committed to growing.
 More importantly we are committed to growing with partners that are able to sustain the ministry over time.
-Health and longevity are important.
+Health and longevity are important to us.
 If you are interested in bringing KLIFE to your community, please CLICK HERE to fill out a quick questionnaire.

-Upon receiving this community profile form, we will then contact you via phone to discuss the next steps.
+Upon receiving your questionnaire, we will contact you via phone to discuss the next steps.
 Thank you for considering KLIFE as an option for reaching the youth culture of your community for Christ.

 Our purpose is to impact a youth culture through the context of lasting relationships and the content of God’s Word resulting in transformed lives.
-Our goal to disciple, mentor, encourage, and support the youth across the country happens largely through our extraordinary KLIFE Staff and their volunteers.
+Our goal to disciple the youth across the country happens largely through our extraordinary KLIFE Staff and their volunteers.

 Join our Staff Today!